-Welcome to the Summer/Fall 2017 Financial Coach-

-nancial coaching, so please continue to provide feedback and input for future issues.
+Welcome to the Summer/Fall 2017 Financial Coaching Newsletter!
+We are always on the lookout for new ideas to bring our readers information on financial coaching, so please continue to provide feedback and input for future issues.
 Please send comments to fincoaching@mail.sohe.wisc.edu.

-eliminating racism empowering women
+eliminating racism empowering women YWCA